Skip to content

 Every asciicast v1 includes the following set of attributes:

-• version - set to 1,
+• version - must be set to 1,

 • width - terminal width, i.e. number of columns,